 Filed: June 9, 2009

-One of the things I like to do when looking at a patent like this is see if I can learn a little more about the people behind the patent.
+One of the things I like to do when looking at a patent like this is to see if I can learn a little more about the people behind the patent.
 A look at inventor Laurence Wai’s LinkedIn profile shows that he is now the senior manager in charge of analytics at Groupon.
-The LinkedIn profile describes some of the work he did while at Yahoo, and also a little about his involvement in transitioning Bing results to fit into Yahoo pages.
+The LinkedIn profile describes some of the work he did while at Yahoo and a little about his involvement in transitioning Bing results to fit into Yahoo pages.
 He is also co-author of a paper titled Web Search Result Summarization: Title Selection Algorithms and User Satisfaction (pdf), which includes as authors a couple of other Yahoo researchers as well as a Microsoft search engineer.
 The paper introduces the topic of “search success,” which is the focus of this patent.

 It is also generally true that the higher a class is ranked, the greater the cost of obtaining the metric.